henry-luo/mark/docs/mark-syntax.md

 ### 3.1 Arrays

-- Arrays can have trailing comma.
+- Comma between array items are optional, and array can have a trailing comma.

 ### 3.2 Strings